bob-606/5.easa.fi/README.md

 ## 152. Stability around which axis is strongly influenced by the center of gravity's position?
-Stability around which axis is strongly influenced by the center of gravity's position?
 - ***Longitudinal axis***
 - Vertical axis
 - Gravity axis